Wombeyan Karst Conservation Reserve

 From Sydney via Goulburn (3hr drive):

-- Take the South Western Motorway to Goulburn
+• Take the South Western Motorway to Goulburn

-- From Goulburn, follow Tablelands Way through Taralga
+• From Goulburn, follow Tablelands Way through Taralga

-- Take the Wombeyan Caves Road turnoff and drive for 23km (sealed and unsealed road)
+• Take the Wombeyan Caves Road turnoff and drive for 23km (sealed and unsealed road).

-From Sydney via Oberon (4hr drive)
+From Sydney via Oberon (4hr drive):

-- Take the M4 and Great Western Highway towards Lithgow
+• Take the M4 and Great Western Highway towards Lithgow

-- Turn left onto Jenolan Caves Road, then after 23km turn right onto Duckmaloi Road
+• Turn left onto Jenolan Caves Road, then after 23km turn right onto Duckmaloi Road

-- From Oberon, follow Tablelands Way (all sealed)
+• From Oberon, follow Tablelands Way

-- Take the Wombeyan Caves Road turnoff and drive for 23km (sealed and unsealed road)
+• Take the Wombeyan Caves Road turnoff and drive for 23km (sealed and unsealed road).

 From Canberra (2.5hr drive):

-- Take the Federal Highway to Goulburn, then take Goulburn-Taralga-Oberon Road towards Taralga for about 45km
+• Take the Federal Highway to Goulburn, then take Goulburn-Taralga-Oberon Road towards Taralga for about 45km

 From Wollongong (3hr drive):

-- Take the Princes Highway towards Sydney
+• Take the Princes Highway towards Sydney

-- From Goulburn, follow Tablelands Way through Taralga
+• From Goulburn, follow Tablelands Way through Taralga

-- Take the Wombeyan Caves Road turnoff and drive for 23km (sealed and unsealed road)
+• Take the Wombeyan Caves Road turnoff and drive for 23km (sealed and unsealed road).

-Wombeyan Caves Road access via Mittagong is closed until further notice due to landslide damage.
+Wombeyan Caves Road access via Mittagong is closed until further notice.

-Please ensure you have refuelled your vehicle as there is no petrol station at Wombeyan Karst Conservation Reserve.
+Refuel your vehicle on the way, as there is no petrol station at Wombeyan Karst Conservation Reserve.

 Park entry points